Anti-Stalinist left: The consolidation of Stalin's rule and responding to the rise of fascism in Europe (1930–1939)

-During the 1930s, critics of Stalin, both inside and outside the Soviet Union, were under heavy attack by the party.
-The Great Purge occurred from 1936-1938 as a result of growing internal tensions between the critics of Stalin but eventually turned into an all-out cleansing of "anti-Soviet elements".
+The Great Purge occurred from 1936 to 1938 as a result of growing internal tensions between the critics of Stalin but eventually turned into an all-out cleansing of "anti-Soviet elements".
 A majority of those targeted were peasants and minorities, but anarchists and democratic socialist opponents were also targeted for their criticisms of the severely repressive political techniques that Stalin used.
 Many were executed or sent to Gulag prison camps extrajudicially.
 It is estimated that during the Great Purge, casualties ranged from 600,000 to over 1 million people.